heremaps/gluecodium/docs/lime_idl.md

 * Example: `enum Mode { SLOW, FAST, CHEAP }`
 * Can be a free-standing element at file level or can be placed in: class, interface, types, struct.
 * Description: declares an enumeration type in the parent type:
-  * an enumeration can have any number of enumerators, but at least one enumerators is required.
+  * an enumeration can have any number of enumerators, but at least one enumerator is required.
   * an enumerator can have a default value associated with it (optionally).
 Only integer values are currently supported.
 For more details on values and literals see `Values and Literals` below.